Close Close

 Email: rscott@monmouth.edu

-Robert Haywood Scott III is professor in the Department of Economics, Finance, and Real Estate, and is the Arthur and Dorothy Greenbaum/Robert Ferguson/NJAR endowed chair in Real Estate Policy.
-He teaches Business Statistics, Econometrics, Macroeconomics, and Financial Markets & Risk Management.
-His research interests include credit and debt markets, real estate economics, applied econometrics, financial literacy, and small business financing.
+Robert Haywood Scott III is professor in the Department of Economics, Finance, and Real Estate and the Arthur and Dorothy Greenbaum/Robert Ferguson/NJAR endowed chair in Real Estate Policy.
+He teaches Business Statistics, Financial Econometrics, and Real Estate Economics.
+His research interests include credit and debt markets, real estate economics, applied econometrics, financial literacy, and gambling.

 Scholarly Articles